adamaiken89/awesome-hotwire/README.md

 # Awesome Hotwire

-> A curated list of awesome things related to Hotwire, a component for Ruby on Rails to build an interactive, realtime, modern app
+> A curated list of awesome things related to Hotwire, a component for Ruby on Rails developers to build interactive, realtime, modern apps

 ## Official Documentation